egberts/systemd-dhclient/README.md

 ## Graphs of systetmd

-For a graph of various systtetmd dependency chart related to dhclient@.service, see [this wiki here](https://github.com/egberts/systemd-dhclient/wiki).
+For a graph of various systemd dependency chart related to dhclient@.service, see [this wiki here](https://github.com/egberts/systemd-dhclient/wiki).